Robert "Sonny" Carson: Protesting police brutality

 In the 1980s, Carson organized a number of demonstrations protesting police brutality.

 Controversies

 Carson organized the controversial Family Red Apple boycott of Korean-American owned stores in the Flatbush section of Brooklyn in 1990.
 He was also involved in the 1991 Crown Heights riot.

 Family Red Apple boycott

 Carson took a central role in organizing the Family Red Apple boycott, also known as the Flatbush boycott.
 Carson was investigated by the FBI, under the suspicion that he violated the civil rights of the Korean shopkeepers.

-Accusations of antisemitism
+Antisemitism

 Carson was charged by his critics for being antisemitic.
 Carson responded, "That's absolutely absurd, 'antisemitic.'
 And so that you don't ask the question, I'm antiwhite.
 Don't limit my antis to just one group of people."
 Carson was known for leading groups of activists into schools to tell Jewish teachers that, “The Germans did not do a good enough job with the Jews.”

-In his autobiography, The Education of Sonny Carson, however, Carson described successfully working side by side with Americans of Caucasian and Jewish descent during his time in the U.S. Army, the 1960s Civil Rights Movement and the Brooklyn chapter of CORE.